 When profiles are taken along a trajectory, one gets a collection of profiles called a trajectoryProfile.
 A data variable may contain a collection of such trajectoryProfile features, one feature per trajectory.
 The instance dimension in the case of a trajectoryProfile is also referred to as the trajectory dimension.
 The instance variables, which have just this dimension, are also referred to as trajectory variables and are considered to contain information describing the trajectories.
-The trajectories that may be added at a later time, as discussed in section 9.6.
+The trajectory variables may contain missing values.
+This allows one to reserve space for additional trajectories that may be added at a later time, as discussed in section 9.6.
 TrajectoryProfiles are more complicated than trajectories because there are two element dimensions.
 Each trajectory has a number of profiles as its elements, and each profile has a number of data from various levels as its elements.
 It is strongly recommended that there always be a variable (of any data type) with the profile dimension and the cf_role attribute " profile_id ", whose values uniquely identify the profiles.

 H.6.1.
-Multidimensional array representation of trajectory profiles
+Multidimensional array representation of trajectory profiles ltidimensional array r epresentation.